Harry and Charles’ meeting prompts speculation of a reconciliation

 Harry was last seen with members of the monarchy when he visited the UK to attend the King’s coronation in May last year without Meghan, and reportedly flew home to California within hours of the ceremony ending.

-Charles’s health scare has brought his son back to the UK and where there is contact there is the possibility of a reconciliation not only between father and son, but Harry and William.
+Charles’s health scare has brought his son back to the UK, and where there is contact there is the possibility of a reconciliation between father and son – but Harry and William remain estranged.

+It is understood the Prince of Wales has no plans to meet his brother during his brief visit.

-The obstacles to surmount remain significant as in his 2021 interview with Oprah Winfrey Harry said Charles stopped taking his calls when he was trying to discuss stepping down as a working royal in 2019.
+The obstacles to surmount remain significant for father and son – in his 2021 interview with Oprah Winfrey, Harry said Charles stopped taking his calls when he was trying to discuss stepping down as a working royal in 2019.

 He added: “My father and my brother, they are trapped.
 They don’t get to leave.
 And I have huge compassion for that.”